josdem/hugo/content/techtalk/spring_gradle.md

 **Subprojects**

-In the next structure we are going to define a Groovy plugin, version, group package, and repositories notice that we're defying subprojects attributes.
+In the next structure we are going to define a Groovy plugin, version, group package, repositories as subprojects attributes.

 ```groovy
 subprojects {